sontungexpt/stcursorword/README.md

 ![Nvim cursorline error](./docs/readme/compare1.png)

-stcursorword does not meet this error
+stcursorword does not meet this error by adding pattern to the file_patterns options of the plugin

 https://github.com/sontungexpt/stcursorword/assets/92097639/d00be822-dfcf-47e8-8e97-a2a6ae0b6abf

 ## Installation